Biden heads to Capitol Hill to pitch his spending plans

 Republicans have opposed many of the president’s remaining ideas, prompting Democrats to embark on a second effort to try to shepherd the rest of the White House’s agenda into law through a process known as reconciliation.
 That maneuver allows lawmakers in the Senate to advance budget-related measures through a simple majority, rather than 60 votes.

-Democrats reached a breakthrough on that Democrats-only package on Tuesday after days of late-night discussions.
+Democrats reached a breakthrough on that package on Tuesday after days of late-night discussions.
 Flanked by progressive and centrist lawmakers on the chamber’s top budget panel, Senate Majority Leader Charles E. Schumer (D-N.Y.) announced a $3.5 trillion reconciliation blueprint that is expected to include massive new spending for federal health, education and federal safety-net programs.

-Lawmakers said they are specifically seeking to expand Medicare as part of that effort, funding new dental, vision and hearing benefits.
-And some Democrats have said they hope to pay for it through a series of taxes on corporations and wealthy families, a nonstarter for Republicans.
+Lawmakers said they are specifically seeking to expand Medicare as part of that effort, funding new dental, vision and hearing benefits, along with a series of changes to federal law that aim to lower the cost of prescription drug prices.
+And Democrats stressed they hope to pay for it through a series of taxes on corporations and wealthy families, a nonstarter for Republicans, while ramping up the ability of the U.S. government to pursue those who do not pay what they owe.

 “This is the most significant piece of legislation passed since the Great Depression, and I’m delighted to be part of having helped to put it together,” Sen. Bernie Sanders (I-Vt.) told reporters late Tuesday.
 But he added, “A lot of work remains.”